elivon2000/CSE-251-Programming-in-C/README.md

 > The course page is https://www.cse.msu.edu/~cse251/index.html.

-The hard point is that some project(e.g. step10，step14，project2) must be compiled and executed on the lab machine at Michigan State University.But I found a way to do it in my personal machine.I had wrote down the way in "**How to constructe the operating environment**"
+The hard point is that some project(e.g. step10，step14，project2) must be compiled and executed on the lab machine at Michigan State University.But I found a way to do it in my personal machine.I had wrote down the way in "**How to constructe the operating environment**".

+And the other labs  run in common linux.
+Mine run in ubuntu 18, after I code them with vscode.

 # How to constructe the operating environment
 #### 1、Install ubuntu 14.04（64bit）